minstar/BIDAF/README.md

 and then, modifying model architecture to solve Multi-Sentence Reading Comprehension dataset

 # Execution
-* python main.py --is_train True # for training your own model
+For training your own model,
+"python main.py --is_train True"

-* python main.py --is_train False # for evaluating your trained model
+for evaluating your trained model
+"python main.py --is_train False"

 # Dataset
 (1) SQuAD dataset v1.1